bjornharrtell/postgresql-http-server/README.md

 ## API Usage

-The API is discoverable which means you can access the root resource at / and follow links to subresources from there.
-But lets say you have a database named testdb with a table named testtable in the public schema.
-You can then do the following operations:
+The API is discoverable which means you can access the root resource at / and follow links to subresources from there but lets say you have a database named testdb with a table named testtable in the public schema you can then do the following operations:

-    GET row data at:
+    GET rows at:
     /db/testdb/schemas/public/tables/testtable/rows

-    GET row data with where filter like:
+    GET rows with where filter like:
     /db/testdb/schemas/public/tables/testtable/rows?where=id%3D3

-    GET paginated row data with limit and offset params:
+    GET paginated rows with limit and offset params:
     /db/testdb/schemas/public/tables/testtable/rows?limit=10&offset=10

     GET a single row at: